giarmama/Milestone-3---Team-22---3M/README.md

 ## Requirements

-Install the required Python packages by running the following command:
+Install the required Python packages by running the following command in the root directory.

 ```
 pip install -r requirements.txt
 ```

-Data files should be downloaded from google drvie and the Data folder placed in the root directory
+Data files should be downloaded from google drvie and the Data folder placed in the root directory.

 ```
 https://drive.google.com/drive/folders/1QWOPsTCwQvSL5RZp6lBqRdLMvSQblMXR?usp=drive_link